mit-pdos/sigmaos/cpython3.11/Doc/library/sysconfig.rst

    This is used mainly to distinguish platform-specific build directories and platform-specific built distributions.
-Typically includes the OS name and version and the architecture (as supplied by :func:`os.uname`), although the exact information included depends on the OS; e.g., on Linux, the kernel version isn't particularly important.
+Typically includes the OS name and version and the architecture (as supplied by 'os.uname()'), although the exact information included depends on the OS; e.g., on Linux, the kernel version isn't particularly important.